axelvaldez/radical-companies/_posts/Blog/2022-08-09-rads-validated.markdown

     <p>Recognize excellence</p>
    </th>
    <td class="_list-item">
     <p>&ldquo;&hellip; excellence&rdquo; is way too vague. <span calls="_paradigm">RAD</span>s are used to recognize contributions.
-It comes immediately after somebody sees an action as a contribution.
+They come immediately after people sees an action as a contribution.
 It comes from peer co-oweners.
-They are tangible in that 1) they are countable and 2) they eventually convert to money.
+They eventually convert to money and other tangible value.
 They are often unexpected, personal, and public.</p>
    </td>
   </tr>
   <tr>